Shiaulis/ListOfEmployees/README.md

 * Contacts button in Details View should react on change in user contacts.
 * Check app for accessibility features (color accommodation,  dynamic fonts etc.).
 * Add logs to View Controllers.
+* Deactivate search button when the list is empty.
 * Localize app
 * Provide localized copy for info.plist